theupdateframework/taps/candidate-keyid-tap.md

 ## Keyid Deprecation
-With the proposed specification changes, the method used to determine keyids is not only more flexible, but it may be deprecated using the following process for each key K and keyid I in the root or delegating targets metadata file:
+With the proposed specification changes, the method used to determine keyids is not only more flexible, but it may be deprecated using the following process for each key D and keyid K in the root or delegating targets metadata file:
-* The owner of the metadata file determines a new keyid J for K using the new method.
+* The owner of the metadata file determines a new keyid L for D using the new method.
-* In the next version of the metadata file, the metadata owner replaces I with J in the keyid definition for K.
+* In the next version of the metadata file, the metadata owner replaces K with L in the keyid definition for D.
-* Any files previously signed by K should list J as the keyid instead of I.
+* Any files previously signed by D should list L as the keyid instead of K.
   These files do not need to be resigned as only the signature header will be updated.
 Once this process is complete, the metadata owner is using a new method to determine the keyids used by that metadata file.